Blue Tang

 Quick answer

-The blue tang is a vivid royal-blue reef fish with a yellow tail, best known as Dory from the films Finding Nemo and Finding Dory.
-It lives on coral reefs across the Indo-Pacific, where it feeds mainly on algae and helps keep reefs healthy.
-Like other surgeonfish, it carries a sharp, scalpel-like spine near its tail that it uses for defense.
+The blue tang (Paracanthurus hepatus) is a vivid royal-blue reef fish with black markings and a bright yellow tail, best known as the character Dory from Finding Nemo.
+It lives on coral reefs across the Indo-Pacific, where it grazes mainly on algae.
+Growing to about 30 cm long and weighing up to 0.6 kg, it is a fast, agile swimmer that darts among coral for shelter.
+Blue tangs can live up to around 20 years.

 Blue Tang facts at a glance